Which one is which?

 Teller never speaks during his performances.

-There are exceptions, such as when the audience is unaware; for example, in their early Broadway show, he provided the voice of "Mofo the Psychic Gorilla" using a radio microphone cupped in his hand.
+There are exceptions, such as when the audience is unaware .
+In their early Broadway show, he provided the voice of “Mofo the Psychic Gorilla” using a radio microphone cupped in his hand.

-Teller's trademark silence began when he was a teenager.
+Teller’s trademark silence began when he was a teenager.
 He made a living performing magic at college fraternity parties.
-He found that if he maintained silence throughout his act, spectators refrained from throwing beer and heckling him and paid more attention to his performance.
+He found If he maintained silence throughout his act, spectators refrained from throwing beer and heckling him and paid more attention to his performance.

 Penn & Teller: Fool Us started in England in 2011, got shut down, was revived on the CW in 2015, and has been a mainstay of the network since.
 The show’s premise is simple: a magician gets a five-to-ten minute set to show legendary magic duo, Penn & Teller, a trick.